psammarco/FreeBSD-jail-with-VNET/README.md

 NOTE: This guide doesn't cover rootfs image and dataset creation.

-The EPAIR is a pair of two virtual interfaces which are teoretically designed to work as a Ethernet crossover cable, thus linking them end to end.
+The EPAIR is a pair of two virtual interfaces which are theoretically designed to work as a Ethernet crossover cable, thus linking them end to end.

-When using VNET with EPAIR, the epairXb interface is seen and threated as a physical interface by the Jail, and thus allowing us to do some cool stuff with our jail.
+When using VNET together with EPAIR, the epairXb interface is seen and threated as a physical interface by the Jail, and thus allowing us to do some cool stuff with our jail.

 #### This confiruation will achieve the following setup ####
 - a.
 Two logical interfaces, epairXa and epairXb, are created for each jail, where epairXa is assigned to the HOST and epairXb to the jail guest